garciadelcastillo/git-cheatsheet/README.md

 `git stash apply [stash@{x}]` (`stash@{0}` by default) applies the changes on stash keeping the stash@{x}
 `git stash pop [stash@{x}]` (`stash@{0}` by default) applies the changes on stash popping the stash@{x}

+## Revert to previous commit

+If you want to check the state of your code at a previous state, simply checkout into the commit hash:

+`git checkout 98c95b26`

+This will leave you in a detached HEAD state.
+To go back to normal, just checkout into your taget branch.

 ## Undo Changes

 ### Unstaging